wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/data-modeling/includes/5-dataverse.md

 There are three types of table in Dataverse:

-- Standard: Standard tables are tables where you can store data and add to the navigation in model-driven apps.
+- **Standard**: Standard tables are tables where you can store data and add to the navigation in model-driven apps.
 Most tables you create will be standard tables.
 There are several standard tables created from the Common Data Model schema in a Dataverse environment.
-- Activity: Activity tables are used to store interactions such as phone calls, tasks, and appointments.
+- **Activity**: Activity tables are used to store interactions such as phone calls, tasks, and appointments.
 There is a set of activity tables in a Dataverse database.
-- Virtual: Virtual tables allow you to create the table and columns in Dataverse, but then use an external data source to store the data.
+- **Virtual**: Virtual tables allow you to create the table and columns in Dataverse, but then use an external data source to store the data.
 To the user, the data appears in their apps like any other data.

 When you create a custom standard table, you must specify its ownership: